-The applicants propose to demolish the existing one-story 1920s era duplex on the site, and construct a two-story, 2,350 square foot single-family residence with an attached two-car garage (See Exhibits).
-The 3,223 square foot lot is situated one mile inland of the beach in the Milwood area of Venice (Exhibit #1).
-The height of the proposed two-story residence is 26 feet above the elevation of Marco Place, one of the historic Venice walk streets (Exhibit #5).
+The applicant proposes to demolish the existing one-story 1920s era single-family residence on the site, and construct a two-story, 1,757 square foot single-family residence with an attached two-car garage (See Exhibits).
+The 3,150 square foot lot is situated one mile inland of the beach in the Milwood area of Venice (Exhibit #1).
+The height of the proposed two-story residence is less than 28 feet above the elevation of Marco Place, one of the historic Venice walk streets (Exhibit #5).
 On-site parking for the proposed residence would be provided within an attached two-car garage, with vehicular access provided from the rear alley (Exhibit #3).
-An additional parking space is proposed on the driveway apron located in the 15-foot rear yard setback.
+An additional parking space is proposed on the driveway apron located in the fifteen-foot rear yard setback.

-The proposed project provides a front yard setback that is consistent with the depth of the other home's front yards along this block of Marco Place (Exhibits #3&4).
-The distance between the front porch of the proposed project and the edge of the five-foot wide public sidewalk in the center of the walk street is 25.5 feet (or 28 feet to the centerline of the Marco Place right-of-way).
-The front yard setback area between the proposed house and the public sidewalk includes 12.5 feet of the landscaped Marco Place right-of-way and the front yard of the applicants' property.
-Since the proposed structure has an articulated building façade, the rest of the house is set back at least two additional feet behind the front porch, as follows:
+The proposed project provides a front yard setback that is consistent with the depth of the other homes' front yards along this block of Marco Place (Exhibits #3&4).
+The distance between the front of the proposed house and the edge of the five-foot wide public sidewalk in the center of the walk street is 27.5 feet (or thirty feet to the centerline of the Marco Place right-of-way).
+The second floor of the proposed house is set back an additional twenty feet from the walk street (Exhibits #3&5).

+The front yard setback area between the proposed house and the public sidewalk includes 12.5 feet of the landscaped Marco Place right-of-way and the front yard of the applicant's property.
+The applicant is proposing to maintain the front yard setback area as a landscaped and permeable yard area as called for by the certified Venice LUP.
+The proposed plan also includes an infiltration/retention basin in the front yard (Exhibit #3).